chetansinghsajwan/notes/http/field.md

 Example-Field: Baz
 ```

-contains two field lines, both with the field name `Example-Field`".
-The first field line has a field line value of "Foo, Bar", while the second field line value is "Baz".
-The field value for "Example-Field" is the list "Foo, Bar, Baz".
+contains two field lines, both with the field name `Example-Field`.
+The first field line has a field line value of `Foo, Bar`, while the second field line value is `Baz`.
+So the combined field value for `Example-Field` is the list `Foo, Bar, Baz`.

 ---